surfscape/.github/profile/README.md

 - [Web Portal](https://github.com/surfscape/web-portal) | The web portal.
 Hosted on [Neocities](https://neocities.org/site/surfscape).
 - [SurfKit](https://github.com/surfscape/surfkit) | Our UI framework and design language powering our projects.
-- [Labs](https://github.com/surfscape/labs) | Portal to showcase new ideas, and projects and also host preview builds of various services.